Study Abroad Programme

 The final mark awarded for each module is on a scale of 1-100.
 Click here to view an approximate conversion between Queen's marks and the grading systems used in the USA, Canada and Australia.
 Note that this is an approximate conversion and your home institution may interpret differently the marks that you achieve at Queen's.

-A transcript will be issued to your home institution within two months of departure.
+A transcript will be issued to your home institution within one months of the publication of results.